• Skip to primary navigation

 Calgary and Banff road sign

-And nestled at their base is the alluring resort town of Banff.
-While the stunning scenery and outdoor activities are the main draws, this town inside of a National Park of the same name holds appeal for everyone.
-Think soaking in hot springs, a deluge of fine dining options, museums displaying Banff’s unique history, and so much more.
+Nestled at the base of the Rockies is the charming resort town of Banff.
+While the stunning scenery and outdoor activities are the main draws, this town inside a National Park of the same name appeals to everyone.
+Think soaking in hot springs, a deluge of fine dining options, museums displaying Banff’s unique history, and much more.

 While Calgary is a worthy destination in its own right, getting to Banff is what attracts the masses.
-Below you will find options on how to make the trip from Calgary to Banff and some fun options for what to do along the way.
+Below, you will find options for making the trip from Calgary to Banff and some fun options for what to do along the way.

 Contents hide

-5 Fun Things to do Along the Way
+4 Fun Things to Do Along the Way

 About the Route

-The distance between Calgary and Banff varies if you’re taking the fast route or the scenic route.
+The distance between Calgary and Banff varies if you’re taking the fast or scenic route.

-• Fastest route – From Calgary, take the Trans-Canada (Highway 1).
-The distance to Banff on this route is 127km and driving time is approximately 1.5 hours.
+The most common route is by taking the Trans-Canada (Highway 1).
+The distance from Calgary to Banff is 127 km and the driving time is approximately 1.5 hours.

-• Slightly more scenic route – For your return trip from Banff to Calgary consider taking Highway 1A through to Canmore before rejoining Highway 1.
-The Calgary to Banff distance on this route is 134km and driving time is approximately 1 3/4 hours.
+An alternative and scenic route, if you have the time, is to consider taking Highway 1A through to Canmore before rejoining Highway 1.
+The distance on this route is 134 km and driving time is approximately 1 3/4 hours.
+You could also take this on your return trip from Banff to Calgary.

-Note that these driving times are in optimal conditions and not necessarily representative of winter driving nor peak traffic.
-Weekends are always busy – if you are planning to get to Banff on a Friday night and back on Sunday, you should expect additional time on the road.
+Note that these driving times are in optimal conditions and are not necessarily representative of winter driving or peak traffic.
+Weekends are always busy – if you plan to get to Banff on a Friday night and back on Sunday, you should expect additional time on the road.
+Also, be aware that when driving during the winter months (October – April) we recommend having winter tires.
+Winter tires are mandatory if you plan on driving the Icefields Parkway during your winter trip.

 Banff National Park Pass

-IMPORTANT: Note that Banff National Park requires a pass in order to enter the park.
+IMPORTANT: Banff National Park requires a pass to enter the park.

 • Adult: $10.50